-3. Assessment: Two assessments take place each term, which includes a mixture of short-answer tests, extended writing and project work.
+3. Assessment: Two assessments take place each term, which include a mixture of short-answer tests, extended writing and project work.
+At the end of the year students sit an End of Year exam, which covers all the contents studied throughout the year and contributes 30% to the overall grade.
 The overall grade for the year is a combination of the 3 terms, with term 3 being weighted slightly less than term 1 and 2 due to term 3 being that much shorter.